NFL Wild Card Weekend 2019: Bracket Predictions for Postseason's Opening Round

 The Seattle Seahawks defense will allow yards outside the red zone, but they've surrendered just nine rushing scores this season.
 Elliott isn't going to run through his next opponent as an unstoppable force.
 Prescott will need to turn to secondary playmakers for a successful postseason outing.

 Cooper has recorded 13 receptions for 83 yards over the last three games.
 He's going to need another production outburst to increase the Cowboys' chances at a victory.
 Against a formidable defense, it's a tough task.
-The fourth-year wide receiver will fall short of 100 receiving yards and Elliott likely struggles to rush for 100 yards on the ground.
+The fourth-year wide receiver will fall short of 100 receiving yards, and Elliott likely struggles to rush for 100 yards on the ground.

 The Seahawks have a quarterback who's thrived in critical situations.
 In seven seasons, Russell Wilson has put together 23 game-winning drives.
 With a cerebral playmaker in the pocket and the No. 1 ground attack, Seattle wins a close contest on the road.